 There may come a time though when there are no resources that are available to you.
 This could be due to damage to records, such as a fire that destroyed many records during the Irish Civil War.

 There comes a time though when we have to accept that we may not break down all the brick walls in our family tree.

-This has been the case with me as I have not been able to track down my second great grandmother’s real father.
+This has been the case with me as I have not been able to track down my second great-grandmother’s real father.
 The answer though may still be out there, so I haven’t lost all hope.

-Somethings will get lost in time but it is important to record what you know now and what you have discovered.
+Some things will get lost in time but it is important to record what you know now and what you have discovered.

-Hopefully you have taken inspiration from this post to get past any brick wall that you may have come across during your genealogy research.
+Hopefully, you have taken inspiration from this post to get past any brick wall that you may have come across during your genealogy research.
 It can be both heartbreaking and frustrating.

 The important thing to remember though is to not give up on discovering our family’s past.
 Remember why you are doing this!